torb-no/Fire-Game/Readme.md

 # FireGame

+An (unfinished) attempt at making a plattform game where you are a fire.

+**Torbjørn Vik Lunde**: Concept, programming
+**Ingrid Kjensli Moe**: Concept, art

+## Instructions for OS X

 TODO: Update 2 and 3 for new Processing library locations.
-TODO: Create instructions for other OS-es

-## Instructions for OS X

 ### 1. Open the project using [IntelliJ](http://www.jetbrains.com/idea/download/)
 - Install it if you don’t have it